Dr. Lisa Dabek, Program Director

-Community Based Organization Manager, Lae/YUS LLG, Papua New Guinea
+Program Manager, Lae/YUS LLG, Papua New Guinea

 Mikal joined the TKCP team in 2011.
 A native of Ohio, Mikal completed a transdisciplinary Master's degree in International Rural Development from the University of Reading, in the United Kingdom.
 With a desire to make an impact at the grassroots level, Mikal has spent several years working with community organizations in Indonesia and Zambia as a volunteer with CUSO-VSO.
 She brings professional experience in capacity building, livelihood and organizational development.

 Karau Kuna, Jr.

 Kuna is from the Manus & Eastern Highlands Provinces of Papua New Guinea.
 Kuna joined TKCP in 2004, with a Honors Degree in GIS & Remote sensing from the University of Papua New Guinea.

 Sustainability and Livelihoods Manager, Lae, Papua New Guinea